MetPX/sarracenia/doc/sr_sender.1.rst

 The **sr_sender** command takes two argument: a configuration file described below, followed by an action start|stop|restart|reload|status... (self described).

+The **foreground** action is different.
+It would be used when building a configuration or debugging things.
+It is used when the user wants to run the program and its configfile interactively...
+The **foreground** instance is not concerned by other actions, but should the configured instances be running it shares the same (configured) message queue.
+The user would stop using the **foreground** instance by simply pressing <ctrl-c> on linux or use other means to kill its process.

 CONFIGURATION
 =============